benjaminhuanghuang/angular-study/ng-Internal/Do Not use method in template.md

 })
 export class PersonComponent {
   @Input() person: { firstName: string, lastName: string };

   constructor() { }

   fullName() {
     return this.person.firstName + ' ' + this.person.lastName
   }

   onClick() {
     console.log('Button was clicked');
   }
 }
 ```
-Here, the fullName() function is executed every time Angular change detection runs.
-And that can be many times!
-The fullName() function is executed hundreds of times when the mouse is moved over the div.

 Furthermore, change detection can be triggered outside of the PersonComponent:
 ```ts
 <person [person]="person"></person>

 <button (click)="onClick()">
   Trigger change detection outside of PersonComponent
 </button>